AnicetNgrt/jiro-nn/examples/housing/cr.typ

     ]
 ]

 Here are some code snippets that you might find useful.
-They are excerpts from, or depend on, the framework's `0.2.0` version, which can be installed on any Rust project by adding: `neural_networks_rust = "0.2.0"` below `[dependencies]` in the project's `Cargo.toml` file.
+They are excerpts from, or depend on, the framework's `0.2.0` version, which can be installed on any Rust project by adding: `jiro_nn = "0.2.0"` below `[dependencies]` in the project's `Cargo.toml` file.

 #align(left)[
     #box(inset: (top: 10pt, bottom: 5pt))[